The Internship Program

 Qualified students may receive credit for their internships through the Internship Program administered by the Career Services Center.

 Internships posted on DuqConnection meet the criteria for internship credit.
 Be sure that your profile is up-to-date in DuqConnection and that you check periodically for internship opportunities.
 Better yet, create a saved search to receive automatic emails when internships are posted.
 If you're having trouble with creating the saved search, please call Career Services at 412-396-6644 for assistance.

 You may search for additional local internship opportunities through the Regional Internship Center and the Pittsburgh Technology Council web sites.
-Internships.com and Internships USA. offer internship postings from locations throughout the U.S. Students may also find internships on their own, such as through family and friends or alumni and professors.
+Internships.com offers internship postings from locations throughout the U.S. Students may also find internships on their own, such as through family and friends or alumni and professors.

 The Next Steps

 To receive credit for your internship: